-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision carers. • Parents and carers attend parents meetings • Parents Questionnaire sent home annually Families are invited to attend information sessions; supporting their children at home.
-Virtual sites such as; 'Espresso, Abacus Learning are available to support learning at home.
-Parents are able to contact school about concerns face to face, email, telephone Home/school communication book 1:1 intervention communication Parents and carers are supported in attending, and are actively involved in, all TAC meetings and SEND Assess, Plan, Review meetings where their views are an integral part.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers.
+Parents and carers attend parents meetings Parents Questionnaire sent home annually Parents encouraged to use 'parent view' Where necessary parents are given support to access multi-agency support.
+Parents are encouraged to communicate via the virtual learning environment.
+Families are invited to attend information sessions; supporting their children at home.
+Virtual sites such as 'My Maths' are available to support learning at home.
+Parents are able to contact school about concerns face to face, email, VLE Home/school communication book 1:1 intervention communication Parents and carers are supported in attending, and are actively involved in, all TAC meetings and reviews where their views are an integral part.
 All documentation is presented in a format that is accessible to parents.
 'Meet and Greet', and 'End and Send' for individuals